 Oregon: Protecting You from Injury on the Road

-Oregon has a good traffic safety record, ranking 36th out of 50 states in terms of fatalities per 100 million vehicle miles traveled.
-It also had the highest rate of seat belt use (98.2 percent) among all states in 2013.
+Oregon has a good traffic safety record, ranking low in terms of fatalities per 100 million vehicle miles traveled.
+It also has one of the highest rates of seat belt use.

 Driving Safety Laws in Oregon

 |Child passenger safety||Rear-facing infant seat until age 2 and 20 lbs; for all under age 8, child seat if under 40 lbs or booster seat if over 40 lbs.|

 |Driving under the influence (DUI)||1st Penalties include fines, license suspensions, community service, alcohol treatment program, and ignition interlock use.|

 |Ignition interlock after DUI||Required for one year after DUI license suspension.|

 |Talking on cell or texting while driving||Use of all handheld devices banned.|